Serge Savard: Post-playing career

 Since 1993, Savard has been a partner in a firm of real-estate developers, Thibault, Messier, Savard & Associates, based in Montreal.

 In September 2004, Savard was arrested in Montreal under suspicion of drunk driving.
-He pleaded not guilty in November 2004, but would later plead guilty in May 2006.
+He pleaded not guilty in November 2004, but changed his plea to guilty in May 2006.

-On November 18, 2006, the Montreal Canadiens retired his jersey number (18) in a special ceremony at Bell Centre.
+On November 18, 2006, the Montreal Canadiens retired his jersey number 18 in a ceremony at the Bell Centre.

-In April 2012 after the dismissal of Pierre Gauthier, Montreal Canadiens Owner Geoff Molson called upon Savard to assist and advise him in the team's search for a new General Manager.
+In April 2012 after the dismissal of Pierre Gauthier, Montreal Canadiens owner Geoff Molson called upon Savard to assist and advise him in the team's search for a new general manager.

-Savard was part owner in a resort called El Senador located in Cayo Coco, Cuba until it was sold in 2005.
-The name was a reference to his nickname.
+Savard was part-owner in a resort called El Senador located in Cayo Coco, Cuba until it was sold in 2005.
+The name was a Spanish translation of his nickname.

+Savard has been a longtime fan of harness racing.
+He has co-owned many successful horses, including Canadian Horse Racing Hall of Fame inductee Shadow Play and Meadowlands Pace champion Lawless Shadow.